ellexus/mistral_plugins/output/mistral_rtm/readme.rst

 Password Hiding
 ---------------
 MySQL requires a password for each user.
-If scripts are to be ran automatically, the easiest way to protect passwords is to include them in a config file and change the permissions of this file to be read only to the user.
+If scripts are to be run automatically, the easiest way to protect passwords is to include them in a config file and change the permissions of this file to be read only to the user.
 MySQL can read in a config file using the tag "--defaults-file=".
 This config file should be of the format ::